Who We Are

 Community working together to drive change

 In 2017 a group of local primary prevention representatives came together to workshop the idea of taking a Collective Impact approach to the local food system.
-As a result Peninsula Health, Frankston City Council, Mornington Peninsula Shire, the Frankston Mornington Peninsula Primary Care Partnership, the Department of Health and Human Services and Monash University committed to taking a long-term Collective Impact approach to strengthen the local food system to better influence healthy eating outcomes across the Frankston and Mornington Peninsula Regions.
+Stemming from these workshops, Peninsula Health, Frankston City Council, Mornington Peninsula Shire, Monash University, Deakin University, Orwil Street Community House and Downs Community Farm committed to taking a long-term Collective Impact approach to strengthen the local food system across the Frankston and Mornington Peninsula Regions.

-Officially launched in 2019, the Community Plate has recently undertaken an extensive community engagement process, connecting with individuals, organisations, businesses, funders and community members to develop our Community Aspiration:
+Officially launched in 2019, The Community Plate undertook an extensive community engagement process, connecting with organisations, businesses, funders and community members, to collectively create a community aspiration to guide our work.

-We are all connected to food that is local, healthy and abundant.
+We are all connected to food that is local, nourishing and abundant.

 We invite you to join The Community Plate!

-Community participation is critical to Collective Impact, the Collective will be engaging with organisations, agencies and community members over the coming months and inviting them to be actively involved.
+Community participation is critical to Collective Impact.
+The Community Plate continually engaging with organisations, agencies and community members inviting them to be actively involved.

 What is a Collective Impact approach?